Rafix94/todo/README.md

 ToDoListApp is a task management application that allows users to organize their tasks efficiently.
 The application is hosted on a Google Cloud cluster and can be accessed at [https://todolist.ooguy.com/](https://todolist.ooguy.com/).

-Please note that both the frontend and Keycloak use self-signed certificates.
+**Note**: Both the frontend and Keycloak use self-signed certificates.
 You may need to allow insecure connections in your browser settings, as these connections might be treated as insecure.

 # Setup Instructions